 An additional aim is to demonstrate this new capability – the data flows and the governance framework – through the delivery of a number of exemplar research studies, one in each of the established therapeutic areas.

 The NIHR HIC trusts

-The NIHR HIC is formed of NHS trusts, each with a university partner:
+The NIHR HIC is formed of NHS trusts, some with a university partner:

 The NIHR HIC benefits

 Electronic patient records hold detailed information about patients’ life circumstances, their medical history, and the treatment they receive.
 This information is needed by frontline healthcare professionals for the delivery and continuity of care.
 When collected together, it is also extremely useful to health planners in assessing what services are needed, and what improvements could be made, and by researchers working to turn scientific progress into patient benefit.

 By improving the quality, availability and consistency of electronic patient records nationally, the NIHR HIC contributes to improving patient outcomes, reducing the costs of care and accelerating health research and service improvements.

 Improving the ability to draw comparisons from research and analysis